 Who Is Garmin Varia RCT715 for?

-Garmin Varia RCT715 is a useful gadget for cyclists who want to feel safer on roads.
+Garmin Varia RCT715 is a useful gadget for cyclists who want to feel safer on the roads.

 The in-build radar will warn you about approaching objects like cars, motorbikes, etc., increasing your awareness.

-Thanks to its in-build camera, you can record what’s happening behind you and eventually have proof if somebody endangers you on the roads.
+Thanks to its built-in camera, you can record what’s happening behind you and eventually have proof if somebody endangers you on the roads.
 Or just capture unique moments.

-And finally, the taillight will increase your visibility even during the day.
+And finally, the taillight will increase your visibility even during the day and from the sides.

 RCT715 is most suitable for passionate road cyclists and commuters.
 It informs you about approaching vehicles through your phone or cycling head unit.